freehaha/xiv-network-parser/README.md

 });
 ```

-can also be found in the `example` directory
+This can also be found in the `example` directory.

+# Related Projects

+- [xiv-dps-parser](https://github.com/freehaha/xiv-dps-parser).
+Dps parser using only network data.